Ilariê

 "Ilariê" is a song recorded by the Brazilian singer Xuxa, released on June 30, 1988 by record company Som Livre as the lead single from her fourth studio album, Xou da Xuxa 3 (1988).
 "Ilariê" debuted at the top of the Brazilian radio stations, reigning for 20 consecutive weeks.

-Ilariê's success has made Xou da Xuxa 3, one of the best-selling album in the history of Brazil, with more than 5 million copies, entering the Guinness World Records as the best-selling children's album in history.
+Ilariê's success has made Xou da Xuxa 3 one of the best-selling album in the history of Brazil, with more than 5 million copies, entering the Guinness World Records as the best-selling children's album in history.
 The song was recorded in 80 dialects, including a Chinese version recorded by Taiwanese girl group i.n.g.

-In addition, the song achieved international success, when it was recorded in spanish and released outside Brazil in 1989, reaching position #11 on the Billboard's Hot Latin Songs chart.
+In addition, the song achieved international success, when it was recorded in Spanish and released outside Brazil in 1989, reaching position #11 on the Billboard's Hot Latin Songs chart.

-Also, the song was recorded in english in 1993, translated and composed by the Italian-Brazilian singer Deborah Blando, who was planned to be released on Xuxa's first english album, which never happened.
+Also, the song was recorded in English in 1993, translated and composed by the Italian-Brazilian singer Deborah Blando.
+It was planned to be released on Xuxa's first english album, which never happened.
 The song was performed several times on Xuxa's American program.